IAmDeanDev/TModJammingMod/README.md

 # TModJammingMod
-A Terraria mod created for a Modding Jam - 2 contributors: IAmDeanDev & WhosFia Utility code may be used
+A Terraria mod created for a Modding Jam - 2 contributors: IAmDeanDev & WhosFia
+\nUtility code may be used
-Using: Visual Studio Code
+\nUsing: Visual Studio Code

 # Jam Theme: